Beckenham - Kenwick - Langford

 The level of general health in Beckenham - Kenwick - Langford is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Beckkenham - Kenwick - Langford demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population compared to national averages.
-However, among older, at-risk cohorts, the prevalence is higher.
+Beckenham-Kenwick-Langford demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population compared to national averages.
+However, among older cohorts and those at risk, these conditions are higher than the national average.

-The rate of private health cover in the area is relatively low, approximately 50% of the total population (~11,354 people), compared to the national average of 55.3%.
-Mental health issues and arthritis are the most common medical conditions in the area, impacting 6.6 and 6.2% of residents respectively.
-A total of 74.6% of residents declared themselves completely clear of medical ailments, compared to 73.3% across Greater Perth.
-The area has 14.1% of residents aged 65 and over (3,229 people).
+Approximately 50% of the total population (~11,391 people) has private health cover, which is lower than the national average of 55.3%.
+Mental health issues and arthritis are the most common medical conditions in the area, affecting 6.6 and 6.2% of residents respectively.
+A higher proportion, 74.6%, declare themselves completely clear of medical ailments compared to Greater Perth's 73.3%.
+The area has a larger elderly population, with 14.1% of residents aged 65 and over (3,240 people), which may require more attention than the broader population.

 Frequently Asked Questions - Health